Skip to content

 Database

 The most natural way for storing tokens is of course the very same database you're using for your application.
 In this strategy, we set up a table (or collection) for storing those tokens with the associated user id.
-On each request, we try to retrive this token from the database to get the corresponding user id.
+On each request, we try to retrieve this token from the database to get the corresponding user id.

 Configuration